a7u7a/dummydata/readme.md

-This repository contains dummy data files meant for testing
+This repository contains dummy data files meant for testing.